Ankitnotnani/Examhub/README.md

 CREATE DATABASE examhub_exam;
 CREATE DATABASE examhub_result;
 ```
-Ensure your MySQL credentials are `root` / `Aastha19@` on `localhost:3306`, or update `application.properties` in each service.
+Ensure your MySQL credentials match your local setup, or update `application.properties` in each service.
 The tables will be auto-created by Hibernate.

 ### 2. Build the Project
 In each folder (`eureka-server`, `api-gateway`, `auth-service`, `exam-service`, `result-service`), run: